lime-desu/dootsfile/.github/README.md

 **Manually**:

-> **Note** This README is wip, and some of the info may be outdated.
+> **Note** The info on this README may be outdated.
 Configuration in this repo are subject to change overtime."

 ### Keybindings
 <details>